CarlesRojas/lime-launcher/README.md

 # Lime Launcher

+## Short description

+Clean and efficient Android launcher with strong privacy and no ads.

+## Long description

 Introducing Lime Launcher - the minimalistic Android launcher that puts simplicity and efficiency first.
 With a clean and straightforward design, this launcher makes it easy to access and organize your apps.

 Some of the key features of Lime Launcher include: